narendra36/Silver-coino/README.md

 # Silver-coino

-A 2D Graphics Game which is developed in **OpenGL** and **C++**.
+A 2D Graphics Game developed in **OpenGL** and **C++**.
-Player will collect white silver coin and red coins act as obstackles and Green coin will speedup coin Collector vhicle.
-If there is collision between wall and vhicle that's it Game Over. ;)
+Player need to collect White silver coins and Red coins act as obstacles and Green coins will speedup coin Collector vehicle.
+If there is collision between wall and vehicle that's it Game Over. ;)

 **For Live Demo :**